 Piezo pickups work by converting body vibrations into an electrical signal.
 The way they do this is by using a piezoelectric material, most commonly ceramics or crystals.
 When these materials detect variations in pressure, they generate an electric signal, which is then converted to sound.

 Advantages of Piezo Pickups

 There are several advantages to using piezo pickups in your guitar.
-One advantage is that they tend to be very accurate in terms of reproduction of sound.
+One advantage is they tend to be very accurate in terms of reproduction of sound.
 This means that your guitar will sound very close to what it actually sounds like when you play it unplugged.
 Another advantage of using piezo pickups is that they usually don’t require batteries, unlike some other types of guitar pickups.
-This means that you won’t have to worry about changing batteries in your guitar every few months.
+This means you won’t have to worry about changing batteries in your guitar every few months.

 Microphone Guitar Pickups

 How Microphone Guitar Pickups Work

 Microphone guitar pickups work by using a small microphone to pick up the acoustic sound produced by your guitar.
 Microphone pickups are capable of detecting a wide range of frequencies, from the low-end thump of the bass strings to the high-end twang of the treble strings.
 The signal from the microphone is then sent to an amplifier to be played through the speaker or PA.

 There are several benefits offered by microphone guitar pickups.
 First, they tend to be more sensitive than other types of pickups, meaning they can pick up a wider range of frequencies.
 This makes them ideal for players who want to experiment with different sounds.
 Additionally, because they are more sensitive, they tend to capture nuances better than other pickups.
 This makes them better suited for recording applications than for live performances.

 Electromagnetic Guitar Pickups